-Pick-up at 9.15am at the meeting point Parking Mandara (Positano) and transfer by minivan/minibus to the port of Piano di Sorrento.
+Meet your driver at 09:30 am outside the Parking Garage Mandara in Viale Pasitea, 82 – Positano and transfer by minivan/minibus at the port of Piano di Sorrento.

 Arrival to Capri and tour of the island by boat with stops to visit the Marvellous Grotto, the White Grotto, the Green Grotto; along the way you will admire the Natural Arch, the Villa Curzio Malaparte, the Faraglioni rocks and the Lighthouse of Punta Carena.

 There will be a couple of stops for swimming and snorkeling, and a relaxing break with snacks and drinks offered on board.

 Stop from 3 to 5 hours to visit the island by land.

 Departure from Capri to Sorrento with limoncello tasting.